-A new Veterans memorial park will be created on a parcel of land along the French Broad River on 7-acres that was donated to Legacy Parks by Blue Water Industries.
+A new veterans memorial park is being created along the French Broad River on 8.5-acres that was donated to Legacy Parks by Blue Water Industries.
 This park will provide a place for reflection, commemoration and celebration, overlooking the French Broad River and the East Tennessee Veterans Cemetery.
-Partners: Blue Water Industries, East Tennessee Community Design Center, BarberMcMurry architects, S&ME, Hedstrom Design, The Thought Bureau
+Partners: Blue Water Industries, Knox County, East Tennessee Community Design Center, BarberMcMurry architects, S&ME, Hedstrom Design, The Thought Bureau

 Legacy Parks permanently conserved a 12-acre natural area in the heart of Powell donated by the Collier family.
 The land was transformed into a community park with access to scenic Beaver Creek and the opportunity to observe the wildlife in a natural setting.
 The county park includes a walking trail, a kayak rest stop on Beaver Creek and a storybook trail.
 Partners: TVA Retirees Association, Tennessee Recreational Trails Program, Merit Construction, Trey Benefield, S&ME

 Dogwood Community Trails

 Legacy Parks is creating a new trail connecting Dogwood Elementary School to Stanley-Lippencott Park.
 This new trail connects the school, neighborhoods and parks and makes it easier for kids and the community to get out and play in the woods.
 Partners: REI, Appalachian Mountain Bike Club

 Red Mill Dam